emeu17/serverless-aws/README.md

 - Create an AWS account and create an IAM User according to https://www.serverless.com/framework/docs/providers/aws/guide/credentials
 - Download this repository and run *npm install*
 - Run *serverless deploy*
+- The environmental variable JWT_SECRET needs to be added through the serverless dashboard in the deployed app.

 ### Changes